Home | Manufacturers | Resources | Storefront | FAQs | About

 The previous generation of formatting is DD or "double-density".
 It maps out just 720 KB on a nearly identical disk.
 You can often use either HD or DD disks as long as they're formatted correctly.
 Although their recording surfaces are formulated differently, there's no harm in trying to substitute media.

 Today, all floppies are double-sided, meaning they're okay to record on both sides.
-Originally, only one side of a disk was recordable.
+Originally, only one side of a floppy disk was recordable.
 Single-sided, double-density disks are called SSDD or 1DD.
 The floppies you buy today are rated 2HD (double-sided, high-density).

-High-density floppy disks have two notches in their plastic shell whereas double-density disks have just one.
-Every disk's left side (as you insert it) has a write-protect notch.
-It has a shade you can slide open with the tip of a pen to prevent the drive from writing to it.
+Every disk's Left side has a write-protect notch with a shade that you can slide open to prevent the drive from writing to it.

 Density Notch on the Disk's Right Edge Taped Density Notch, Rear View